 You may be genetically disposed to Haglunds Deformity by your foot shape, or it can be caused by muscle tightness or friction from shoes.

 The Achilles tendon runs down the back of the calf and attaches to the back of the heel bone, the calcaneus.
 A bursa, a small fluid filled sac, sits in between the tendon and the heel bone to help prevent friction and allow the tendon to move smoothly.

-Other causes of Haglunds Deformity include:
+The most common causes of Haglunds Deformity are:

 The most common symptoms of Haglunds Deformity are:

-will depend on what caused the condition to develop in the first place:
+Treatment for Haglunds Deformity initially aims to reduce the inflammation in the bursa and will depend on what caused the condition to develop in the first place:

 Often, these treatments are enough to cure the pain and inflammation associated with pump bump, although there may still be a lump on the back of the heel.